olijzenga/ARJACLM/README.md

 ARJACLM uses CLMs to generate code infills.
 This is done by calling a separate API written in Python which provides mask prediction functionality for many CLMs.
 The `clm` directory contains the Python application which exposes mask prediction functionality for many CLMs under a unified input and output format, and includes the API which is used by ARJACLM.
-The `experiments` directory contains the files that I used to evaluate the infill generation capabilities of 20 CLMs, and the tools for preparing bugs of the [Defects4J](https://github.com/rjust/defects4j) dataset for benchmarking of ARJACLM, and processing the results.
+The `experiments` directory contains the files that I used to evaluate the infill generation capabilities of 20 CLMs (see [README.md](experiments/clm-infill-benchmark/README.md)), and the tools for preparing bugs of the [Defects4J](https://github.com/rjust/defects4j) dataset for benchmarking of ARJACLM, and processing the results (see [README.md](experiments/defects4j-apr/README.md)).

 ## Requirements